Boundary H\"{o}lder continuity of stable solutions to semilinear elliptic problems in $C^{1,1}$ domains: Introduction

 To prove the estimate in $C^{1,1}$ domains from the one in half-balls, we carry out an approximation and flattening procedure.
 We consider an exhaustion by smooth domains $\Omega_k$ and, in each of them, we construct a stable solution $u_k$ to a semilinear equation with more regular coefficients.
 The smoothness of the data will guarantee that $u_k$ is in $W^{3,p}(\Omega_k)$ and hence, flattening the boundary $\partial \Omega_k$, we may apply Theorem~\ref{thm:holder}.
 Thanks to the $C^{1,1}$ regularity assumption, the constants in the bounds for $u_k$ in half-balls will be independent of $k$.
 By convexity of $f$, the functions $u_k$ converge to the original solution and taking limits we deduce the theorem. \end{remark}

-As mentioned above, the energy estimate \eqref{c11:hint} in $C^{1,1}$ domains uses the analogue result in half-balls.
+As mentioned above, the energy estimate \eqref{c11:hint} in $C^{1,1}$ domains uses the analogous result in half-balls.
 In the following result from~\cite{ErnetaBdy1}, we obtained such a bound via Hessian estimates for stable solutions in the spirit of Sternberg and Zumbrun~\cite{SternbergZumbrun1}.
-To prove Theorem~\ref{thm:holder}, we will need both the energy and Hessian estimates. \begin{theorem}[\cite{ErnetaBdy1}] Let $L$ satisfy conditions~\eqref{elliptic},~\eqref{reg:coeffs}, and~\eqref{reg:b} in $\Omega = B_1^{+}$.
-Assume that $f \in C^1(\R)$ is nonnegative and nondecreasing.
+To prove Theorem~\ref{thm:holder}, we will need both the energy and Hessian estimates. \begin{theorem}[\cite{ErnetaBdy1}] Let $L$ satisfy conditions~\eqref{elliptic},~\eqref{reg:coeffs}, and~\eqref{reg:b} in $\Omega = B_1^{+}$, and let $f \in C^1(\R)$ be nonnegative and nondecreasing.
+Let $u \in W^{3,p}(B_1^{+})$, for some $p > n$, be a nonnegative stable solution to $- L u = f(u)$ in $B_1^{+}$, with $u = 0$ on $\partial^0 B_1^{+}$.